ZopaPublic/react-components/src/components/molecules/Tooltip/Tooltip.md

 ⚠️ &nbsp; If you want the tooltip target to be a React component, you [need to wrap it with `forwardRef`](https://github.com/atomiks/tippy.js-react#component-children).

-⚠️ &nbsp; We don't allow to customise `theme`, `animation` and `flipOnUpdate` to make sure the tooltip UX stays the same.
+⚠️ &nbsp; We don't allow to customise `theme`, `animation` and `flipOnUpdate` to make sure the tooltip UX stays consistent.

 ⚠️ &nbsp; By default you won't be able to pass JSX to the tooltip content.
 You can change that via `allowHTML={true}` prop.